MTM45/MTM45/README.md

 ## 🚀 Featured Projects

-### 1. Wearable 2-channel EMG with gyroscope & buzzer for real-time bio-feedback
+### 1. Wearable EMG sticker for wireless performance tracking and muscle assymetry.
 *Redesign of previous wearable design for a more flexible form factor across muscle groups*

 #### Overview